Social Illusions: A lot of the world we see around us is an illusion.

 Just because we say- this is what democracy looks like; it doesn’t mean that we have the right to enforce our style of democracy on the rest of the world.

 War does not serve any constructive purpose and only creates victims on both sides.

 The current education system is a job-based system where you are trained to become a part of a bigger system.

 We have rigid learning enforced upon us, in subjects that are pre-selected for us and while I would argue that Mathematics and English are important to progress, outside of those subjects there is a lot of unnecessary learning going on.

-Education should be specialised to meet the learning needs of the children, and because it is so fixed certain groups are getting left behind.
-Basic skills like communication, compassion and leadership are being ignored, while we are being bombarded with more information than we can ever take in or use.
-You can read more about educational here
+Education should be specialized to meet the learning needs of the children, and because it is so fixed certain groups are getting left behind.
+Basic skills like communication, compassion, and leadership are being ignored, while we are being bombarded with more information than we can ever take in or use.